hhat/UNIChro-seq-Analysis/README.md

 # UNIChro-seq-Analysis

-This repository provides analysis scripts used in the UNIChro-seq paper.
+This repository provides analysis scripts used in the UNIChro-seq paper(in preparation).

 ## Folder Structure